carboneio/rock-req/README.md

 - Using **multiple forward proxies** has several benefits like **higher availability** and **increased bandwidth** but **Intercepting retries** to use another Egress controller between two requests is not possible.
 - Many request libraries are heavy: node-fetch, superagent, needle, got, axios, request
-- Lightweight alternatives are not as light as they claim due to dependencies (simple-get, tiny-req, puny-req, ...)
+- Lightweight alternatives are not as light as they claim due to dependencies (simple-get, tiny-req, puny-req, phin, ...)

 ⚡️ **Rock-req** solves these problems with only **160 lines of code** and **zero dependencies**